Can you fix a screen door hinge? Most of the time the answer would be yes.

 The following instructions are for 'Purchasing Garage Door Springs' that are the overhead type for smaller doors.
 These are commonly called 'Extension Springs'.
 See the article 'Garage Door Torsion Springs' for information on torsion springs.
 Extension springs are the ones that run alongside and above the tracks.
 Generally, extension springs are used for smaller doors, 8' or 9' in size.

 You are going to need three pieces of information before you purchase your new springs.
-(1) The size of the gapurchasing-garage-door-springs-pic1rage door, 'Width' x 'Height'.
+(1) The size of the garage door, 'Width' x 'Height'.
 (2) The weight of the door.
 (3) The length of the old springs.

 Use a tape measure to get the width and height of your door.
 It should be a nominal size such as, 8' 0" Wide X 7' 0" High.
 The length of the spring needs to be taken when the door is up or the spring is relaxed.
 Measuring the sum of the two pieces of broken spring will also work.